 For weeks of EB paid by a State that begin after February 17, 2009 and before December 31, 2013, the Federal Government will reimburse the State at 100 percent of eligible costs.
-Also, if an EB claim is established prior to December 31, 2013 (week ending January 4, 2014), the Federal Government will reimburse the State at 100 percent of eligible costs based on claims paid during a phase-out period that ends June 30, 2014 (week ending June 28, 2013).
+Also, if an EB claim is established prior to December 31, 2013 (week ending January 4, 2014), the Federal Government will reimburse the State at 100 percent of eligible costs based on claims paid during a phase-out period that ends June 30, 2014 (week ending June 28, 2014Any overpayment recoveries made during the period of 100 percent Federal funding must be returned to the Extended Unemployment Compensation Account (EUCA) in the UTF.